Tetrisponse/DMARCARE/README.md

 -the reason for the failure report to be sent.

-## how DMARCARE works?
+## How does DMARCARE work?
 The DMARCARE works by getting the DMARC records with the "pydig" library.

-First, he validates the DMARC record.
-Then he analyzes the tag and responds accordingly.
+At first, he validates the DMARC.
+After the DMARC was found and validated.
+He analyzes the tag and responds accordingly.

-He knows how to extract domain names from URLs, so you won't have to worry about that ;-)
+He also knows how to extract domain names from URLs, so you won't have to worry about that ;-)
+## Supported Operating Systems:
+* Debian Linux OS
+* The tool Was tested on Ubuntu 20.04\Kali Linux 2022.1
+## Supported Python versions:
+* Python 3.5v or higher.

 ## Installation